Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon R9 290X should be much faster than the Radeon RX 570 in general. (explain)
+Memory BandwidthTheoretically speaking, the Radeon R9 290X should perform much faster than the Radeon RX 570 overall. (explain)

-Texel RateThe Radeon RX 570 will be a bit (about 6%) more effective at AF than the Radeon R9 290X. (explain)
+Texel RateThe Radeon RX 570 is a small bit (more or less 6%) better at texture filtering than the Radeon R9 290X. (explain)

-Pixel RateIf using lots of anti-aliasing is important to you, then the Radeon R9 290X is superior to the Radeon RX 570, by a large margin. (explain)
+Pixel RateIf using a high screen resolution is important to you, then the Radeon R9 290X is superior to the Radeon RX 570, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison